claytonketner/CSCI200_FactorySim/Data-Classes.md

 * Member data:
      * public KitRobot kitRobot - used to access kit robot data
      * public Movement movement - The kit robot doesn't use this for movement - only to access its goal and desired end time because of the complex calculations required
-     * private GUIKit kit - the one on the robot's hand
+     * private GUIKit kit - the kit on the robot's hand
      * private Movement baseMove, armMove, handMove - basic robot's move
      * private final int baseStartX = 300 - base location
      * private final int baseStartY = 270 - base location